 Base runners can lead off on the release of the pitch.
 Base runners leaving before the release will be given a reminder, repeat offenders will be called out.

 After a ball is put in play by a batter, the play is stopped when the ball is in possession of a defensive player in the infield, unless baserunners are already in motion to the next base before the ball has reached the infield.
 The runners advance at their own risk and can still be tagged out.
 If the fielder holds the ball and doesn’t attempt a throw, the base runner in motion may only advance to the next base, at which point the umpire will call time, stopping the play.

 Infield fly rule is in effect if there are less than 2 outs and runners are on first and second.

 Pick off attempts can only come from the catcher.
 No tag on a runner is required on a pickoff attempt, it is a force out.
-In the event of an over throw on a pickoff attempt, the runner may advance at his/her own risk.
-However, he/she must first re-tag original base.
+In the event of an over throw on a pickoff attempt, runners may advance at their own risk.
+However, they must first re-tag original base.

 If a player is injured after the start of a game and in the judgment of the umpire the injured player is unable to continue and there is no available replacement for the injured player, the team may continue to play without the injured player.
 No automatic out will be declared during his/her succeeding turns at bat.
 However, once removed, the injured player cannot return to the game.